ThePhD/sol2/docs/source/api/stack.rst

 	template <typename T, typename Handler>
 	auto check_get( lua_State* L, int index, Handler&& handler, record& tracking )

 Retrieves the value of the object at ``index`` in the stack, but does so safely.
 It returns an ``optional<U>``, where ``U`` in this case is the return type deduced from ``stack::get<T>``.
 This allows a person to properly check if the type they're getting is what they actually want, and gracefully handle errors when working with the stack if they so choose to.
-You can define ``SOL_CHECK_ARGUMENTS`` to turn on additional :doc:`safety<../safety>`, in which ``stack::get`` will default to calling this version of the function with some variant on a handler of ``sol::type_panic_string`` to strongly alert for errors and help you track bugs if you suspect something might be going wrong in your system.
+You can define ``SOL_ALL_SAFETIES_ON`` to turn on additional :doc:`safety<../safety>`, in which ``stack::get`` will default to calling this version of the function with some variant on a handler of ``sol::type_panic_string`` to strongly alert for errors and help you track bugs if you suspect something might be going wrong in your system.

 .. code-block:: cpp
 	:caption: function: push